-To build on past efforts, Multnomah County was awarded $2 million from the Safety and Justice Challenge in 2017 to implement strategies that address the main drivers of the local jail population, including unfair and ineffective practices that take a particularly heavy toll on people of color, low-income communities, and people with mental health and substance abuse issues.
+To build on past efforts, Multnomah County was awarded an additional $2 million from the Safety and Justice Challenge in 2020, which includes $125,000 in funding for community engagement.
+This grant will be used to further implement strategies that address the main drivers of the local pretrial jail population, including unfair and ineffective practices that take a particularly heavy toll on people of color, low-income communities, and people with mental health and substance abuse issues.

 To continue safely reducing the jail population and address racial and ethnic disparities, the County plans to continue work on eight of its original 13 strategies and implement two new strategies focused on the pretrial system.
 Specific focus areas will include pretrial release policies, identifying the pretrial risk assessment best suited to local needs, and streamlining decision-making.